How to get the right care, at the right place, at the right time

 - Urgent care has shorter wait times.
 When you go to the ER for an illness or injury that could have been treated at urgent care, it causes longer wait times and a spike in cost for individuals and the healthcare system.
 Hospitals prioritize patients based on the urgency of their illness or injury.
 So, if you go to an ER for a medical issue that is not a true emergency, be prepared to wait.

-A 2010 report from the American College of Emergency Physicians and Press Ganey showed that the average wait time at a California ER is about 4 hours and 34 minutes.
+In 2017, the average wait time at a California ER was about five-and-one-half hours.
 At urgent care, you can generally expect to wait less than an hour.

 While the emergency room will always play an important role in delivering care to patients, urgent care centers give you access to similar care for far less money and time.
 Californians now have access to hundreds of urgent care centers across the state, which makes getting the care you need easier than ever.